 What are your must-have digi-scrap supplies and what kind of gear do you use for scrapping & photography?

 Lots and lots of flowers and greenery!
 I love to cluster so the more the better!
 Great patterned papers are important to me along with journal cards and paints or scatters.
 As far as gear goes, I scrap on a 27 inch iMac and love every minute of it.
 I use a MacBook Pro when we’re traveling/PCSing (that’s military speak for changing duty stations) and complain about the tiny screen constantly!
-I have a Nikon D90 DLSR that I occasionally haul out for big events but I mostly take photos using my Galaxy S7 Edge simply because it’s more convenient.
-I also use Lightroom and have recently purchased RadLab so I am looking forward to playing around with that as well!
+I have a Nikon D90 DLSR that I occasionally haul out for big events but I mostly take photos using my iPhone 8 Plus simply because it’s more convenient.

 What is something we may not know about you?